 PERSON: Any individual, firm, corporation and its officers, association, partnership, cooperative, trustee, executor of an estate, governmental agency or any other legal entity recognized by law, in the singular or plural.

-POTABLE WATER: Safe drinking water from an approved source that complies with applicable requirements of the Department and the State of Utah Division of Drinking Water.

-RENTAL UNIT: Any Unit rent to another Person.
+RENTAL UNIT: Any unit rented to another Person.
 It includes, but is not limited to: single family residences, such as houses or mobile homes; multi-unit housing, such as duplexes, triplexes, four-plexes, apartment buildings, and condominium units.

-RESIDENTIAL AREA: A lot, parcel, or plot of land or portion thereof that:

-contains any dwelling;

-is zoned residential; or,

-is within the curtilage of any dwelling.

-ROOMING HOUSE: Any dwelling containing one or more Rooming Units in which space is rented, leased, or hired out by the owner or operator.
-A Rooming House shall include but not be limited to dormitories, group homes, and boarding houses.
+ROOMING HOUSE: Any Dwelling containing one or more Rooming Units in which space is rented, leased, or hired out by the Owner or operator.
+A Rooming House shall include, but not be limited to, dormitories, group homes, and boarding houses.

-ROOMING UNIT: A room or group of rooms forming a single habitable unit used or intended to be used for living or sleeping; but not for cooking or dining.

-TEMPORARY BASIS: A period of time not to exceed 30 days.

-This shall not apply to water service.
+ROOMING UNIT: A Dwelling Unit which may lack or share kitchen facilities and provides either individual or shared bathroom facilities.

-TENANT: Any Occupant that rents a Unit from the Owner.
+TENANT: Any Occupant that rents a Dwelling or Rooming Unit from the Owner.

-UNIT: Any dwelling or dwelling unit.

-UNIT ENCLOSURE: The exterior envelope or physical separator between the interior and the exterior environments of a Unit.
+UNIT ENCLOSURE: The exterior envelope or physical separator between the interior and the exterior environments of a Dwelling Unit.

-WATER INTRUSION: Biologic growth, moisture or obvious water damage within the Unit Enclosure or beneath the Finish Surfaces.
+VERMIN: Pests such as rats, mice, cockroaches, bedbugs, mosquitoes, or any other pest determined by the Department to be harmful to the life, health, or welfare of the public.

 REGULATION

 Right of Entry

-Inspections of private dwellings are made by the consent of Owner, Occupant, or an otherwise responsible Person or upon a warrant issued by a court of competent jurisdiction.
+Inspections of private Dwellings are made by the consent of Owner, Occupant, or an otherwise responsible party, or upon a warrant issued by a court.

-Inspection of Residential Areas.
-The Department is authorized and empowered to make inspection of Residential Areas to determine whether there is any violation of section 5.5 General Sanitation.

-Water Hygiene and Sanitation

-Potable Water Supply.
-Potable Water shall be supplied, properly connected to the plumbing system, and properly protected.

-Plumbing System.
-The plumbing system and appurtenances shall be properly installed, maintained, and connected to all plumbing fixtures.

-Plumbing Fixtures.
-All plumbing fixtures shall be properly installed and maintained.

-Minimum Fixtures.
-Every Unit shall be provided the minimum functioning plumbing fixtures to include:

-one toilet;

-one hand wash sink, readily adjacent to the toilet;

-one shower or tub; and,

-one kitchen sink.

-Rooming Units.
-Rooming Units shall have either individual or shared bathroom facilities.

-Hot Water.
-A water Heating Device shall provide Hot Water in a reasonable time to all fixtures and appliances ordinarily plumbed to receive it.

-Wastewater Control and Discharge.
-All wastewater generated or accumulated shall be properly managed by the Person responsible.
-All wastewater discharges shall be to an approved sewer or wastewater system in compliance with the Davis County Board of Health Wastewater Regulation.

-Flooding.
-In the event that a Unit is flooded, the Owner shall take action to remove the water and contaminants.
-The drying of all affected surfaces shall be initiated as soon as possible.

-Nuisances Abated and Remediated.
-All affected areas of the Unit Enclosure, floors, walls, or ceilings shall be cleaned and disinfected.
-Damage caused by the flooding shall be abated and remediated.

-Items that cannot be properly cleaned or disinfected shall be discarded.

-Rental Units
+Responsibilities of Owners and Property Managers

-Unfit Unit.
-An Owner or Occupant may not rent to another Person, or permit occupancy of any Unit unless it complies with this regulation.
+An Owner, property manager, or Occupant may not rent to another Person, or permit occupancy of any Rental Unit unless it complies with this regulation.